 Credentialing cover sheets contain verification of teaching assignments, based on an audit of data contained in the personnel record.
-Salaried teaching faculty, adjunct faculty, and graduate teaching assistants who are the instructors whether a degree in the field or a focus in the specialization held by a faculty member appropriately matches, in accordance with the conventions of the academic field, the courses the faculty member would teach.

-of record for at least one course must have a credentialing cover sheet validated by the appropriate department head/chair.
+Salaried teaching faculty, adjunct faculty, and graduate teaching assistants who are the instructors of record for at least one course must have a credentialing cover sheet validated by the appropriate department head/chair.